fpirpilidis/TrippleKnightMove/README.md

 # TrippleKnightMove
-Reach target with Knight in 3 moves
+Reach target with a knight in 3 moves.